Multi-Agent

 end

 The Engine orchestrates.
-Workers run containers.
-All communication happens over gRPC with password authentication.
+Agents run containers.
+All communication happens over gRPC with public key authentication.

 Prerequisites